sagerock/Nov2023Chatbot/README.md

 To add a new prompt, simply append a new object to the array with a unique `prompt_id` and the prompt content you wish to use.

+Then add your new `prompt_id` to the 'specialization-container' in index.html

 ### Running the Application

 To start the Flask server, run the following command: